alexandre-abrioux/alexandre-abrioux/README.md

 You'll find here a mix of personal projects and open-source contributions that represent steps in my journey of continuous learning and passion for coding.

 ## :handshake: Let's Connect
-I'm always open to collaborating on exciting projects or discussing innovative ideas.
+I'm always open to collaborating on exciting projects or discussing new ideas.
 Feel free to reach out on [LinkedIn]!

 ## :rocket: Projects & Contributions